vrandezo/lambda-cli/README.md

 - .save: Save all evaluated commands in this REPL session to a file
 - .version: Version number of the lambda CLI
 - .language: show or set the natural language
+- .data: location of the data (might be local or via http)

 ## Configuration